yirenlu92/neon-docs-website/content/docs/functions/json_to_record.md

 ---
 title: Postgres json_to_record function
-subtitle: convert JSON object to a record
+subtitle: Converts a JSON object to a record
 enableTableOfContents: true
 ---